 Our policy focuses on supporting the local community we serve.
 We are committed to supporting local organisations and the community in general.

 We try to offer work experience as far as is practicable and have links with the local college.

-We provide free talks on legal subjects to local community groups and are now in our 7th year of presenting free monthly talks at Orpington Library.
+We provide free talks on legal subjects to local community groups and are now in our 8th year of presenting free talks at Orpington Library.

 We belong to the Bromley Dementia Action Alliance (BDAA) group and Dementia information sessions are a part of our formal induction proramme for all new staff, most of whom are Dementia Friends.

-We try to be as socially responsible as possible with regard to the way we run the business:-
+We try to be as socially responsible as possible with regard to the way we run the business.
+We recycle:

 - Printer and copier toner cartridges.

 A large proportion of correspondence is via email, saving on paper consumption.